 BLUE OCEANS — HALL OF FAME

 You successfully organized a beach clean-up?
 Proudly tag it!
 You stopped using plastic bottles?
 Tag it!
 You motivated others to help protect our oceans?
 Tag it!

-Every action counts, so upload your photo to Instagram or Facebook with #missiondeepblue or mention@missiondeepblue and it will automatically appear in Mission Deep Blue’s Hall of Fame.
+Every action counts, so upload your photo to Instagram or Facebook with #blueoceans or mention@blueoceans and it will automatically appear in Blue Ocean’s Hall of Fame.

 Take action today and show that you care!

 - Over the years, we have organised and participated in many Beach Cleans working alongside the Manhood Wildlife and Heritage Group - the next event is in September 2019